 11Day 11 -

 After breakfast we will visit the on-going archaeological dig at Göbekli Tepe.
-Although this site is not widely known it is one of the most important archaeological digs currently being undertaken anywhere – this site represents a major shift in our understanding of man’s early history.
+The most important archaeological dig currently being undertaken anywhere in the world – this site represents a major shift in our understanding of man’s early history.
 Here lie the remains of the earliest religious structures built by man yet to be discovered.
 At about 11000-13000 years old and pre-dating pottery, writing, Stonehenge and the Pyramids!
 We then depart for Gaziantep where we will visit the stunning mosaic museum which houses a priceless collection of mosaics from the now sunken city of Zeugma.
 We will visit the citadel and the Old Town of Gaziantep.

 Overnight in Gaziantep.